phpearth/docs/quality/debugging.md

----
-title: "How to debug PHP code?
-What is debugging?"
+# How to debug PHP code?
+What is debugging?
-updated: "October 9, 2016"
-permalink: "/faq/testing-and-code-quality/debugging-php-code/"
----

 Debugging is a process to find and reduce number of bugs in your code.
 An unavoidable but not particularly fun part of building applications.
 There are